 - Loose and hanging skin on the neck (“turkey neck”)

 After weight loss surgery is performed under general anesthesia in an accredited surgical facility.
-Patients are usually required to spend the night in the hospital so they can be monitored.
 The recovery following this surgery can be a slow process.
 While the post-surgical results can be life-changing for many weight loss patients, scarring is an unfortunate part of this process.
 Every attempt is made during surgery to minimize scarring as much as possible.
 Patients should adhere to a healthy lifestyle so that the results achieved through surgery are not compromised.

 The goal of after weight loss surgery is to reduce the amount of loose skin that collects and hangs on the body and to lift the body part, so it appears tighter.
 Multiple areas of the body may need to be addressed, depending on the needs of each patient.
 Most surgeons will group body parts together and stage them in multiple surgeries.
 Doing so helps reduce the risk of complications, such as blood loss and infection.
 Examples of this grouping include: